grumpyjames/birding-almanac/features/a-200-bird-year/part-44-east-of-inverness.md

 time.
 It turns out that with a bit of sun and a bit more of an explore, our impression quickly improves.
-We park up next to the marina, and it's turned into a terrific afternoon, blue skies, calm seam, gorgeous views over the sands.
+We park up next to the marina, and it's turned into a terrific afternoon, blue skies, calm sea, gorgeous views over the sands.

 The birding, within a few seconds of getting out of the car, is also excellent - loads of seaducks, a nice raft of scoters, some waders